-- Need to spend weeks / months cleaning or collecting data - Need \$\$\$ to label data on Amazon Mechanical Turk - Do something completely new / go against findings in existing research (ignore this if you know what you are doing). - Not ambitious enough: - Apply model (existing implementation) X to dataset Y with minimal change. - E.g., Clone a repo and do minimal stitching to make it work for a Kaggle competition. - An idea that you are not interested in, but you are doing it because it's easy / convenient / other people have done similar things. - You will be far more motivated if you are invested in what you are doing.
+- Need to spend weeks / months cleaning or collecting data - Need \$\$\$ to label data on Amazon Mechanical Turk or train a large language model from scratch - Do something completely new / go against findings in existing research (ignore this if you know what you are doing).

+Not ambitious enough:

+- Apply model (existing implementation) X to dataset Y with minimal change. - E.g., Clone a repo and do minimal stitching to make it work for a Kaggle competition. - An idea that you are not interested in, but you are doing it because it's easy / convenient / other people have done similar things. - You will be far more motivated if you are invested in what you are doing.